Service recovery paradox: Blame attribution

 Research consistently shows that customers who blame external factors are more forgiving.
 However, customers who blame the service system are more likely to complain.
 When customers complain directly to the service provider, there is an opportunity to turn customers around, increase their satisfaction and win loyal customers.
 For this reason, companies should develop strategies for handling service failures.

-Types of service recovery responses
+Service recovery response types

 Service recovery consists of all the actions taken to move a customer from a state of dissatisfaction to a state of satisfaction, following a service failure.
 In the event that a service failure occurs, the service organisation's response has the potential to either create or reinforce a strong customer relationship or change a minor incident into a major distraction.
 Hence, the way that organisations respond can have a bearing on winning customers in the long term.

 Service failures can be categorised according to the following typology: